United Nations Population Fund (UNFPA)

 Ensure Safe Childbirth

 In much of the developing world, childbirth brings serious risks to both the mother and the infant.
-Every year, more than 300,000 women die from pregnancy-related causes.
+Every year, an estimated 300,000 women die from pregnancy-related causes.
 UNFPA supports safe motherhood interventions as part of its commitment to reproductive health.
 Between 2009 and 2018, UNFPA helped train more than 100,000 midwives in over 120 countries.
 Additionally, UNFPA is leading the effort to ensure that hospitals and health clinics have proper supplies to provide life-saving care to women facing difficult pregnancies and deliveries.

 Prevent and Treat Obstetric Fistula

 UNFPA is helping to lead the Campaign to End Fistula in more than 50 countries.
 Obstetric fistula is a debilitating condition that can leave women incontinent and shunned by their communities.
 Fistula is both preventable and treatable, but continues to plague more than 2 million women throughout the developing world.
 Over the last 15 years, nearly 95,000 women with the devastating birth injury have received surgical repair with assistance from UNFPA.